durareriroru/It-exists/README.md

 # Design stuff but in english

-Eelo.
+Hey.
 I'm Eva.
-Mainly a graphic designer with a passion of a rock laying in a puddle.
-Hope you'll excuse the mess here.
+A graphic designer with love for anything interesting.
+And what I'm interested now, is what chalenges we can tackle together in design.
+Interested?
+You can tell me more in [my email.](studentndts@gmail.com)
-If there's any need to contact me, don't hesitate to do so on [my email.](studentndts@gmail.com) Can't wait to hear from you o7
+Can't wait to hear from you o7

 - [Bespoke character](alt-txt)